Do home renovation words confuse you? Here’s a list of words and phrases commonly used in the home designing industry.

 I’m essentially going for a contemporary effect (recreate a contemporary look).
 Everything is nearly done but I just need to put the finishing touches to the bedroom (complete the bedroom decoration with the final details).

 Jon says he is going to have an extension (build on the existing house to provide more rooms).
-He is thinking about converting the loft (convert the attic into a liveable room) and turning the dining room into a spare bedroom.
+He is thinking about converting the loft (convert the attic into a livable room) and turning the dining room into a spare bedroom.

 If necessary, he will knock down a wall (demolish the wall) or knock through from the kitchen (demolish the wall from the kitchen into another room).